ProbablyManuel/requiem/drafts_/Requiem-5-4-0.md

 ---
 Hi Requiem enthusiasts,

 The focus of this release is redefining lockpicking expertise to be more intuitive.
-Additionally, four more Creation Club DLCs are integrated.
+Additionally, four more Creation Club DLCs are integrated and most text improvements from [Requiem - Alternative Descriptions](https://www.nexusmods.com/skyrimspecialedition/mods/33663) by Pamposzek are forwarded (but not the consolidated descriptions).
 For the full list of changes, please refer to the [changelog]({{site.github.repository_url}}/blob/main/components/documentation/src/Changelog.md#requiem-540---towers-and-shadows).

 # Lockpicking